DevilXD/TwitchDropsMiner/README.md

 - Twitch Drops oriented - it's in the name.
 That's what I made it for.
 - Easy to use for an average person.
 Includes a nice looking GUI and is packaged as a ready-to-go executable, without requiring an existing Python installation to work.
 - Intended as a helper tool that starts together with your PC, runs in the background through out the day, and then closes together with your PC shutting down at the end of the day.
-If it can run continously for 24 hours at minimum, and not run into any errors, I'd call that good enough already.
+If it can run continuously for 24 hours at minimum, and not run into any errors, I'd call that good enough already.
 - Requiring a minimum amount of attention during operation - check it once or twice through out the day to see if everything's fine with it.
 - Underlying service friendly - the amount of interactions done with the Twitch site is kept to the minimum required for reliable operation, at a level achievable by a diligent site user.